RossMeikleham/PlutoBoy/README.md

 #### Building (Command Line)
 - Ensure the environment variable `ANDROID_HOME` is set, and the NDK and SDK are in the PATH.
 - navigate to the `build\Android` folder.
-- Clone the SDL2 Mercurial Repository to the `jni` folder: `hg clone http://hg.libsdl.org/SDL jni/SDL`
+- Obtain a copy of [SDL2-2.0.5.zip](https://www.libsdl.org/release/SDL2-2.0.5.zip), unzip and copy the extracted `SDL` folder to `jni/SDL`
-- Copy the `SDL/android-project/src/org/libsdl/app/SDLActivity.java` from SDL to `build/Android/src/org/libsdl/app/SDLActivity.java`
+- Copy the `SDL/android-project/src/org/libsdl/app/SDLActivity.java` from extracted SDL2 to `build/Android/src/org/libsdl/app/SDLActivity.java`
 - Compile the C/C++ source with `ndk-build`
 - Run `ant clean` then `ant release` which should generate the APK file in the `build` folder.
 The resulting APK will need to be signed before being able to run, if just wanting to run then `ant debug` which will generate a signed debug apk which can be installed/run straight away.

 #### Building (Eclipse)
 - Ensure the environment variable `ANDROID_HOME` is set, and the NDK and SDK are in the PATH.
 - navigate to the `build\Android` folder.
-- Clone the SDL2 Mercurial Repository to the `jni` folder: `hg clone http://hg.libsdl.org/SDL jni/SDL`
+- Obtain a copy of [SDL2-2.0.5.zip](https://www.libsdl.org/release/SDL2-2.0.5.zip), unzip and copy the extracted `SDL` folder to `jni/SDL`
-- Copy the `SDL/android-project/src/org/libsdl/app/SDLActivity.java` from SDL to `build/Android/src/org/libsdl/app/SDLActivity.java`
+- Copy the `SDL/android-project/src/org/libsdl/app/SDLActivity.java` from extracted SDL2 to `build/Android/src/org/libsdl/app/SDLActivity.java`
 - Compile the C/C++ sources with `ndk-build`
 - Open Eclipse (ensure Android plugins are installed).
 Create a new Android project and select `Create Project From Existing Source`, and select the project's `build\Android` folder.
 - You should now be able to build and test on emulators/devices through Eclipse.